About the Faculty senate

-The University of Hartford Faculty Senate is authorized in Part III, Article III Section 3 of the University's Charter and Bylaws as the only official faculty organization at the University.
-It actively engages 31 Faculty Senators representing all seven schools and colleges of the University.
+The Faculty Senate is authorized in Part III, Article III Section 3 of the University's Charter and Bylaws as the only official faculty organization at the University.
+It actively engages 30 Faculty Senators representing all seven schools and colleges of the University.
 A faculty member who is full-time and has been in residence for a year or more is eligible to run for the Senate.
 Elections for three-year terms are held at each college's faculty meetings.
-There are 8 Standing Committees of the Faculty Senate, listed in the Senate Bylaws.
+There are 9 Standing Committees of the Faculty Senate, listed in the Senate Bylaws.

 The Executive Committee of the Senate meets monthly, before the full Senate meeting, and sets the agenda.
 The Executive Committee is composed of the Senate Officers and Committee Chairs.
 The administration consults with Faculty Senate Executive members for advice and feedback on issues of concern.